Authentic Lessons for 21st Century Learning

 Extend

 Handout the Triangle-Square-Circle graphic organizer.
 Have participants remain in their mixed color groups and explore LEARN to find three strategies that support any or all of the elements of SCORRE.
-Point them out at the top of the LEARN screen the advanced filter options.
+Point them out at the top of the LEARN screen with the advanced filter options.
 This way participants can choose key words from their Frayer Model or the card sort.
 They should record their strategies on each point of the triangle of their handout as shown on slide 11.

 Have each group share with the whole group the three strategies they found and how those strategies would support student-centered opportunities for relevance, rigor, and engagement.